-8 Type your network's subnet mask in the "Subnet mask" text box.

-Like an IP address, a subnet mask is a set of four numbers from 0 to 255, separated by dots (for example, 222.222.222.0).
-Your network administrator or Internet service provider should provide you with this information.
-If you leave this box blank, you will be assigned a default subnet mask.

-- If your network has a router, type its IP address in the "Router address" text box.
+- Type your network's subnet mask in the "Subnet mask" text box.
+Like an IP address, a subnet mask is a set of four numbers from 0 to 255, separated by dots (for example, 255.255.255.0).
+Your network administrator or Internet service provider should provide you with this information. - If your network has a router, type its IP address in the "Router address" text box.
 A router is a device that connects two or more networks and directs information along the most efficient or appropriate network path. - 10 Type the IP address of your network's DNS server in the "Name server addr" text box.
 A DNS server lets users identify computers by name instead of by IP address.
-If you specify more than one server, press Return after typing each server's address.

-If no other computer on your network provides DNS service, you can install MacDNS, an implementation of DNS for the Mac OS.
+If you specify more than one server, press Return after typing each server's address. - If no other computer on your network provides DNS service, you can install MacDNS, an implementation of DNS for the Mac OS.
 AppleShare IP Easy Setup (described in Chapter 2) will set up and start MacDNS on your server.
-If you plan to use MacDNS, type the IP address of the computer on which you will install MacDNS in the "Name Server Address" text box.
+If you plan to use MacDNS, type the IP address of the computer on which you will install MacDNS in the "Name Server Addr." text box.